cs-parttime-2020-fall/210120-project-one-TiarraWashington/README.md

-*Add the deployed project URL after walking through the hosting steps in class* set up outline pick cards use bootstrap for buttons use console.log to check that information is reading correctly in the console addEventListener
+*Add the deployed project URL after walking through the hosting steps in class* set up outline pick cards add img to form using unsplash use bootstrap for buttons use console.log to check that information is reading correctly in the console addEventListener

+ Use grid display to layout three distinct elements : a form to add tasks, an element to display urgent tasks, and an element to display non-urgent tasks.
+The form should have a text field for the task description, a selection field to choose "urgent" or "non-urgent", and a date field to set a task due date.
+Use bootstrap styling throughout your page.